curl/curl/docs/SPONSORS.md

 ## Past Sponsors

 Sponsors that stop paying are considered *Past Sponsors* and are not displayed on the sponsor page anymore.
-We thank you for your contributions!
+We thank you for your contributions.